Lnve/IsoSeq3-pipeline/README.md

 - ```rules/```
 - ```scripts/```

-And last, specify the paths to required input fields for the different steps of the pipeline.
+And last, specify the paths to required input files for the different steps of the pipeline.

 # Config file
 The main configurations of all inputs and the main analysis tools are defined via a config file (```config_template.yaml```).
 An example is provided in the ```config_template_example.yaml```.